Lack of quorum delays Cricket Lane hearing

-BYFIELD — A public hearing on the Village at Cricket Lane was continued to Aug.
+BYFIELD — A public hearing on the Village at Cricket Lane had to be continued to Aug.
 3 after the Newbury Conservation Commission did not have a quorum Tuesday night.

 A quorum would require four of the seven members, but there were only three eligible members present — Ben Gahagan, Dan Streeter and Chairman Brian Colleran.